Robotics-Club-IIT-BHU/ROS-2-Installation-WS/README.md

 Future robotics pioneers, welcome!
 This repository will help you:

+- Dual Boot your System.
 - Install ROS 2 quickly and painlessly
-- Set up a powerful development workspace
 - Get access to cool pre-configured simulations
 - Jumpstart your robotics projects